FilipGieraga/Python-ENG/20. Postgres/README.md

 - app_finder() - App finder looking for partial or complete match in App name field

 ## Disclaimer
-I didn't want data to by amended, that's why credentials to my db are not in the code.
+I didn't want data to by amended, that's why credentials to my db are not in the code.<br>
 You can query data with GUI